6 Mediclaim Blunders To Avoid

 Warning:You may be denied your claim even though you may have done nothing wrong

 Financial planners tell customers to buy mediclaim of Rs5 lakh or more, to be covered adequately.
 While this is, indeed, good advice, planners do not tell customers about the shortcomings in the product itself which can mean that your claim may not be fully paid.
-Product drawbacks, like room rent limits or procedure sub-limits, can lead to partial claim settlement, about which you can try to get informed from the policy wordings.
+Product drawbacks, like room rent limits or procedure sub-limits, can lead to partial claim settlement and reduced compensation claim amounts, about which you can try to get informed from the policy wordings.
 But what about things which are not defined in the policy but can still render the mediclaim useless?
 There could be complete rejection of claims, for no fault of yours.

 You can only control what you know; but most of us cannot anticipate the various conditions which can lead to claims denial.
 We are highlighting some of the cases which we came across from Moneylife Foundation Insurance Helpline or emails received from Moneylife readers.
 Avoid the pitfalls which no financial planner or insurance advisor will tell you about.
 Nor can these be known from studying the mediclaim policy document.